KuzneY2K/fs-journal/notes/10-vue.md

 computed(() => AppState.thingToDrill) similar to ref. not intended to be modified. it is a get.
 Drill with computed to GET values and SUBSCRIBE to changes for reactivity.

-v-if will render an element on condition. v-if="something.value"
+v-if will render an element on condition. v-if="something.value == 1"